Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Activity characteristics:

-Objectivity is the main characteristic of activity, a fixed socially developed way of acting with an object, and this way is reproduced every time an objective activity is carried out.
+Objectivity is the main characteristic of an activity, a fixed, socially developed way of acting with an object, and this method is reproduced every time an objective activity is carried out.

-Sociality - a person cannot master the form of activity with objects (1) without the help of other people who demonstrate patterns of activity, include a person in joint activity, during which the formation of mental formations (ZUNs, abilities, attitudes, etc.)
+Sociality - a person cannot learn a form of activity with objects (1) without the help of other people who demonstrate patterns of activity, include a person in joint activities, during which the formation of mental formations occurs (ZUNs, abilities, attitudes, etc.)

-Mediation - material objects, signs, symbols, speech act as means of activity.
+Mediocrity – material objects, signs, symbols, and speech act as means of activity.

-Productivity is the result that leads to a transformation in the external world, or to a transformation in the person himself.
+Productivity is a result that leads to transformation in the outside world, or to transformation in the person himself.

-The problem of motivation for activity, its internal regulation.
+The problem of motivation to activity, its internal regulation.

 The difference between activity and animal activity:

 1. Human activity is active, productive, creative.
-The activity of animals has a consumer basis, it does not create or produce anything.
+Animal activity has a consumer basis and does not create or produce anything.

-2. Human activity is associated with objects of material, spiritual culture, which are used as a tool and means of their own development or satisfaction of needs.
-Animals do without tools as such.
+2. Human activity is connected with objects of material and spiritual culture, which are used as a tool and means of one’s own development or satisfaction of needs.
+Animals manage without tools as such.

-3. Human activity transforms himself and the conditions of life.
+3. Human activity transforms him and his living conditions.
 Human activity does not change anything.

-4. The objective activity of people is not given from birth, but is set by culture.
+4. The objective activity of people is not given from birth, but is given by culture.
 It must be developed in the process of training and education.
-The activity of animals is given by the genotype (from birth)
+Animal activity is determined by genotype (from birth)

 Functions of motive: motivation and meaning formation.